jdart/Spex/README.md

 This file is responsible for outputting the html, head, body, link (css) and script (js) tags.

-This file will have a variable $layout_body that has the output from the the layout.
+This file will have a variable $layout_body that has the output from the layout.

 #### layout/default.php